Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Methods

 \subsubsection{Relative Baselines and Transferability}

-Given that we generate initial paths using S-IDPP, which may involve high energy paths, defining the ``handover point'' or the force threshold at which the algorithm switches from the NEB to MMF becomes problematic in the scenario of high-throughput calculations.
-Defining absolute force thresholds, e.g. \(0.5\) eV/\AA{} doesn't make sense across a diverse dataset of different reaction mechanisms, since a threshold value appropriate for a stiff covalent bond breakage, may correspond to an effectively converged state for a soft supramolecular rearrangement.
+Given that we generate initial paths using S-IDPP, which may involve high energy images, defining the ``handover point'' or the force threshold at which the algorithm switches from the NEB to MMF becomes problematic for high-throughput calculations.
+Defining absolute force thresholds, e.g. \(0.5\) eV/ \AA{} does not work well across a diverse dataset of different reaction mechanisms, since a threshold value appropriate for stiff covalent bond breakage may correspond to an effectively converged state for a soft supramolecular rearrangement.

 To mitigate this, we establish a relative baseline.
-At the start of the calculation, we record the baseline force \((F_{0})\) of the initial path.
-We then express the triggering threshold \(T_{mmf}\) as a fraction of this baseline:
+At the start of the calculation, we record the baseline convergence force \((F_{0})\), which is the maximum force norm on any atom of the initial path.
+We then express the triggering threshold \(T_{mmf}\) relative to this baseline:

-This ensures the algorithm engages only after the NEB has relaxed the high-energy conflicts from the initial guess, regardless of the absolute energy scale of the system.
+The algorithm therefore engages only after the NEB has relaxed the high-energy configurations from the initial guess, regardless of the absolute energy scale of the system.